HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/databases.md

 - identify, select, extract and validate relevant data from large repositories using database software

+---
+*Unit 4 Outcome 1 Note*

+*While databases may be used in the Unit 4 Outcome 1 SAT task, the key knowledge and key skills do not directly mention database use.*

+---

 *Study design key knowledge and key skills are taken verbatim from the VCE Applied Computing Study Design 2025-2028.*
 **© Victorian Curriculum and Assessment Authority.
 For current versions and related content visit [www.vcaa.vic.edu.au](https://www.vcaa.vic.edu.au)**